GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/provider/proxy.md

 # Proxy setup with server hosting provider

 <div class="alert alert-info" role="alert">
-    NOTE: <br>
+    NOTE:
     - Install Geyser <b>only</b> on the proxy server!
-You can install Floodgate on all servers for better skin support & network-wide Floodgate API availability for other plugins. <br>
+You can install Floodgate on all servers for better skin support & network-wide Floodgate API availability for other plugins.
     - All servers on the network must accept {{ site.data.versions.java }} Java clients, as Geyser imitates one.
 </div>